 The Magdeburg Water Bridge is a notable piece of architecture that was erected in the year 2003.
 It spans over the Elbe River, which runs through Magdeburg, Germany.
 The bridge is 918 meters long, and it consists of six spans.
 The middle four spans are the longest, each measuring 158 meters.
 The two end spans are shorter, measuring 128 meters each.

-The Magdeburg Water Bridge was built to connect the Elbe-Havel Canal with the Mittellandkanal.
+The Magdeburg Water Bridge connected the Elbe-Havel Canal with the Mittellandkanal.
 These are two important waterways in Germany.
-The bridge allows boats to travel between the two canals without having to go through the city of Magdeburg.
-This saves time and money, and it also reduces congestion on the canals.
+The bridge allows boats to travel between the two canals without going through the city of Magdeburg.
+This saves time and money and reduces congestion on the canals.

 What is the Magdeburg Water Bridge?